Ludwig Gottfried Blanc

 Ludwig Gottfried Blanc (19 September 1781 – 18 April 1866) was a German philologist and Dante scholar.

-Biography
+Life

-He was born in Berlin, and after studying at the French Theological Seminary of Berlin, was called to a pastorate at Halle (1806).
-In 1811 he was suspected of having taken part in a conspiracy against King Jerome of Westphalia and was imprisoned in Magdeburg, and later in Kassel.
-In 1813 he gained his release by a Russian skirmishing corps.
+He was born in Berlin, Kingdom of Prussia, Holy Roman Empire, and after studying at the French Theological Seminary of Berlin, was called to a pastorate at Halle (1806).
+In 1811 he was suspected of having taken part in a conspiracy against the French occupation under King Jerome of Westphalia and was imprisoned in Magdeburg, and later in Kassel.
+In 1813, during the Wars of Liberation, he gained his release by a Russian skirmishing corps.
 He became a professor of Romance languages at the University of Halle in 1822, and from 1838 to 1860 was one of the preachers in the city's cathedral.

 He was an authority on the Romance languages, and is especially known for his numerous and scholarly treatises on Dante.

+Death

+Professor Blanc died in Halle (Saale), Province of Saxony, German Confederation on 18 April 1866.